Overview

 Integrating the Recording Player

+Often times, you’ll want to integrate a recording player in your application.
+This is a simple process that can be done in a few steps.
 Since session recordings are a culmination of rrweb events captured during the session, you can integrate a recording player into your application to replay these events.

 Using the rrweb Player Component

-If using a frontend framework like Next.js, you can use the rrwebPlayer
+If using a frontend framework like Next.js, you can use therrwebPlayer

 component for displaying the session replay in your application.